 Freezing.
 You can freeze your cooled muffins for up to 3 months in an airtight container.
 Just thaw before serving.

-This recipe is calculated to cost $1.52 for 6 muffins which is far cheaper than the same amount of muffins from any grocery store.
-Not only is making your own muffins cheaper, but it's healthier too as you can control what goes into the batter and how much to add.
+This recipe is calculated to cost less than $3 for 6 muffins which is far cheaper than the same amount of muffins from any grocery store.
+Not only is making your own muffins cheaper, but it's nicer too as you can control what goes into the batter and how much to add.
+You can even keep them as plain Vanilla Muffins.

 Adding in too many blueberries can cause the muffins to fall apart.
 If there are so many blueberries that there is hardly any batter between them when baked, there won't be much "muffin" to hold the berries together, causing a (delicious) mess.